-That’s why in this article, I’m going to explain what these studies really mean (based on the latest and greatest research) and clear up some confusion around probiotics in general.
+So in this article, I’m going to explain what these studies really mean (based on the latest and greatest research) and clear up some confusion around probiotics in general.
 After reading this, I’m confident you’ll feel a little more confident about your knowledge of probiotics.

 Probiotics are microorganisms that may provide certain health benefits when ingested.

 How probiotics work inside your body is still a bit of a mystery to scientists.
 Evidence suggest that probiotics communicate with your body through “toll-like” pattern recognition receptors … but more research is needed to understand their specific mechanism of action in humans.

 Why Should You Care About Probiotics?

 You have around 40 trillion bacterial cells in your body at any given moment (compared to around 30 trillion human cells).

 Many people can’t successfully colonize standard probiotics in their gut.
 The probiotic strains tested may not be helpful and actually may harm the gut microbiome following a course of antibiotics.